tomcdj71/dumptorrent/README.md

  1) Edit the plugin config: Open `rutorrent/plugins/dump/conf.php` and update the path to the `dumptorrent` binary if needed.
  2) Restart ruTorrent or reload the plugin.

+## License

+As per the original [project](https://sourceforge.net/projects/dumptorrent/), dumptorrent is licensed with the GPL2 license.